Loco Boy Makes Good: Production notes

 Filming for Loco Boy Makes Good took place from July 29 to August 1, 1941.
 However, it did not appear in theatres until January 1942, the first Stooges short to be released after the attack on Pearl Harbor.

 Loco Boy Makes Good is filled with parodies and timely references.
 The title itself parodies the expression "Local Boy Makes Good," a generic small-town newspaper headline about a local citizen who has achieved a major accomplishment.
 Loco is Spanish for "crazy."
 In addition, the character name "Waldo Twitchell" is pun of the name Walter Winchell.

 The Stooges' act is billed as "Nill, Null & Void: Three Hams Who Lay Their Own Eggs, appearing in the Kokonuts Grove."
-The "Kokonuts Grove" is a reference to the Cocoanut Grove, later the site of the deadly 1942 Cocoanut Grove fire.
+The "Kokonuts Grove" is a reference to the Cocoanut Grove (Ambassador Hotel) in Los Angeles.

 Controversy

-In March 1946, four years after the release of Loco Boy Makes Good, silent film star Harold Lloyd filed a $500,000 suit ($ today) against Columbia Pictures for violation of copyright.
-The court found the script for Lloyd's 1932 film Movie Crazy, which Clyde Bruckman had directed, virtually identical with Bruckman's script for Loco Boy Makes Good.
-Columbia lost the suit.
-Universal Pictures was later sued for similar violations in several Bruckman scripts, costing them several million dollars in damages.
+In March 1946, silent film actor Harold Lloyd sued Columbia Pictures for $500,000 ($ today), claiming they violated copyright laws.
+The court discovered that the script for Lloyd's 1932 film Movie Crazy, directed by Clyde Bruckman (with Lloyd stepping in due to Bruckman's alcoholism), was nearly identical to Bruckman's script for Loco Boy Makes Good, released four years earlier.
+Columbia lost the lawsuit.
+Later, Universal Pictures faced similar lawsuits for using Bruckman's scripts, resulting in millions of dollars in damages.